marctruter/machinelearning/talk7/talk7-kernel_methods.md

 <ul>
 <li>

-We often do not know how to choose a good feature map $\varphi$ and we may need to try several different ones before finding one that works well.
+We often do not know how to choose a good feature map $\varphi$ and we may need to try several ones before finding one that works well.
 </li>

 <li>